sarahxpearce/ECE230L_lab04/README.md

 Summarize your learnings from the lab here.

+In this week's lab, we got to gain more experience with K-Maps and expressing Boolean logic in Verilog.
+In the lab, we had to create an expanded SOP to work as the naive function, then created minimized SOP and POS functions to go in the minterm and maxterm files respectively.
+This allowed us to gain more familiarity with K-Maps (especially as we haven't yet worked extensively with 4 variable K-Maps) and also programming in Verilog.

 ## Lab Questions

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?